emilpriver/geni/README.md

 - Dropping database using  `geni drop`
 - Timestamp based migrations
 - Running migrations in a transaction
+- Status command to see which migrations that is pending to be applied

 ## TODO

 - [ ]  Databases
     - [ ]  ClickHouse
 - [ ]  Schema dump that can be used in version control
-- [ ]  Status, see if there is any migrations that havn’t been migrated yet.

 ## Installation